markandgo/mash/readme.txt

 ===================

 	Mash is an animation library for LOVE.
 It groups images together to create an animation object.
 The animation object is used to draw your animation.
 Simple right?

+	Example can be found in the Downloads section.

 ===================
 THE FUNCTIONS